Development of neurotropic drugs to prevent cell death and preserve neuronal pathways by stimulating formation of axons & dendrites

 Advancing synthetic agonists targeting TRP receptors for neuropathic pain treatment

 We synthesize agonists that effectively engage with the pain receptor TRPV1.
 Notably, these newly developed molecules defy conventional assumptions as they lack the previously identified crucial domains necessary for this interaction.
 This groundbreaking discovery significantly advances the TRPV1 activation model, unveiling untapped potential in the realm of pain management.
-Our findings pave the way for the development of a novel synthetic platform, offering promising prospects for the future of pain treatment.
+Our findings pave the way for development of novel synthetic platform, offering promising prospects for the future of pain treatment.

 Synthesis of cannabinoids and their structural analogues